3mdeb/news-and-ideas/blog/content/post/2023-06-07-twpm-spi-fix.md

 iter 99999 test [62, 96, 195, 79, 53, 46, 166, 170, 166, 97, 100, 203, 16, 215, 69, 53, 130, 201, 145, 188, 53, 67, 187, 225, 234, 8, 223, 221, 77, 216, 213, 148, 113, 117, 253, 35, 36, 248, 149, 133, 123, 17, 249, 221, 160, 170, 96, 197, 210, 7, 107, 58, 212, 210, 172, 172, 27, 84, 254, 47, 162] == [62, 96, 195, 79, 53, 46, 166, 170, 166, 97, 100, 203, 16, 215, 69, 53, 130, 201, 145, 188, 53, 67, 187, 225, 234, 8, 223, 221, 77, 216, 213, 148, 113, 117, 253, 35, 36, 248, 149, 133, 123, 17, 249, 221, 160, 170, 96, 197, 210, 7, 107, 58, 212, 210, 172, 172, 27, 84, 254, 47, 162]
 ```

-The main difference is that the full code performs both read and write, contrary
+The main difference is that the full code performs reading and writing, contrary
 to only writing.
-Currently we wait for both TX and RX DMA to complete before
+Currently, we wait for both TX and RX DMA to complete before
-re-programming DMA channels and updating state machine.
+re-programming DMA channels and updating the state machine.
 TX and RX are always
-the same size, so should complete with a similar time.
+the same size, so they should complete in a similar time.
 So, instead of using
-interrupts for both channels I changed the code so that interrupts are used for
+interrupts for both channels, I changed the code so that interrupts are used for
-TX, and polling for RX.
+TX and polling for RX (tests showed that TX DMA usually completes first).

 ```c
 static void txdma_complete(DMA_HandleTypeDef *hdma)